Last updated: 051111

 "Like" is a preposition and can occur only before a noun or noun-phrase.
 "As" is a conjunction, and can introduce a subordinate clause:

-Observation: Some of the finest writers and rhetoricians in our language have used "like" as a conjunction, and its use in colloquial English requires it in some styles of writing.
-(That is presumably why it was used in the Winston cigarette jingle cited above.)
 It does not follow that you can ignore the distinction.
 The fact that the usage is very likely to be regarded as substandard by many readers means that it should be used in writing only with careful thought.
 Remember that it is possible to lose out in competition for a job because of an inadvertent "illiteracy" in your letter of application.
-From the employer's side, a job applicant inattentive to the stylistic demands of an application letter may be telling the prospective employer something important!
+From the employer's side, a job applicant inattentive to the stylistic demands of an application letter may be thought likely to be inattentive in other areas as well.
+That would be something the prospective employer would wish to avoid!

 Compose & Comprise

 Smaller parts compose a larger whole.
 (The provinces compose the nation; the nation is composed of the provinces.)
 In contrast, a larger whole comprises smaller parts.
 (The nation comprises the provinces.)
-In recent years people have taken to saying the smaller comprise the larger (the provinces comprise the nation), but this usage is still unacceptable to many speakers.
+In recent years people have taken to saying the smaller items comprise the larger (the provinces comprise the nation), but this usage is still unacceptable to many speakers.

 Effect & Affect

-efféct (N) the result of something
+efféct (N) the result of something:

 He petitioned the governor to no effect.